Conditional Rendering

 v-if if the condition is unlikely to change at runtime.

 v-for together is not recommended.
 See the style guide for further information.

-v-if.
+v-if will be evaluated first.
 See the list rendering guide for details.